APGCxnnxr/N64-/README.md

-# Drop64
+# Nintendo 32 - Web N64 Emulator

 Nintendo N64 displayed in a browser window and controlled by a smartphone.
 Emscripten compiled mupen64plus, ionic app, socket.io input proxying, and a paradrop chute wrapper.

-You need to bring your own ROM to play, games are not hosted here.
-Nintendo wouldn't be happy about that.
+You need to bring your own ROM to play, or choose one from the list to download. ( IDC about Nintendo )

 Chrome has issues rendering the display.
+IDK how to fix it.
 Please use firefox if you encounter problems.

+To simplify the running locally by yourself, make a new codespace of the forked repository, do npm install, then once its finished, to npm start. then go to the port. ( You Dont have to make it public )

+This stuff below is left over stuff incase you know wat your doing.

 ## Running